nixworks/public/news/2013/05/2/index.md

 ##### U.S.
 ### [The U.S. state of Rhode Island becomes the tenth state to legalize same-sex marriage. ](/news/2013/05/2/the-u-s-state-of-rhode-island-becomes-the-tenth-state-to-legalize-same-sex-marriage.md)
-_Context: Rhode Island, Same-sex marriage in the United States, U.S._
+_Context: U.S., Rhode Island, Same-sex marriage in the United States_

 ##### Kindergarten
 ### [Two kindergarteners are poisoned to death by the owner of a rival school in northern China. ](/news/2013/05/2/two-kindergarteners-are-poisoned-to-death-by-the-owner-of-a-rival-school-in-northern-china.md)
-_Context: kindergarten, China_
+_Context: China, kindergarten_

 ##### Egypt
 ### [The Egyptian government announces it will replace six cabinet ministers. ](/news/2013/05/2/the-egyptian-government-announces-it-will-replace-six-cabinet-ministers.md)